Joseph P. Kerwin: Post-NASA career

 Kerwin retired from the Navy, left NASA, and joined Lockheed in 1987.
 At Lockheed, he managed the Extravehicular Systems Project, providing hardware for Space Station Freedom, from 1988 to 1990; with Paul Cottingham and Ted Christian invented the Simplified Aid for EVA Rescue (SAFER), first tested for use by space walking astronauts on the International Space Station (ISS) during Space Shuttle flight STS-64.
 He then served on the Assured Crew Return Vehicle team, and served as Study Manager on the Human Transportation Study, a NASA review of future space transportation architectures.
 In 1994–95 he led the Houston liaison group for Lockheed Martin's FGB contract, the procurement of the Russian "space tug" which has become the first element of the ISS.
 He served on the NASA Advisory Council from 1990 to 1993.

 He joined Systems Research Laboratories (SRL) in June 1996, to serve as Program Manager of the SRL team which bid to win the Medical Support and Integration Contract at the Johnson Space Center.
 The incumbent, KRUG Life Sciences, was selected.
 Then, to his surprise, KRUG recruited him to replace its retiring president, T. Wayne Holt.
 He joined KRUG on April 1, 1997.
 On March 16, 1998, KRUG Life Sciences became the Life Sciences Special Business Unit of Wyle Laboratories of El Segundo, California.

 In addition to his duties at Wyle, Kerwin serves on the Board of Directors of the National Space Biomedical Research Institute (NSBRI) as an industry representative.
 He retired from Wyle in the summer of 2004.

 Personal life

 Kerwin married Shirley Ann of Danville, Pennsylvania in 1960.
-They have three daughters: Sharon (born September 14, 1963), Joanna (born January 5, 1966), and Kristina (born May 4, 1968); and six grandchildren.
-His hobbies are reading, golf and classical music.
-He resides in College Station, Texas with his family.
+They have three daughters.